 Now, let’s scale this scenario.
 What happens when you meet several leads in one day?

 This can become an impossible task if you’re not using hard copies of quotes.
 It isn’t any easier if you’re relying on pen and paper either.

 Finding a digital quoting software solution, like Jobber, can make this much easier.
-If you’re not ready to scale up to software, using a free quoting tool, like Job Toolkit is an amazing alternative.
+If you’re not ready to scale up to software, try using a pre-made, customizable estimate template.